 Exercise vs Physical Activity

+Difference between exercise and physical activity can be easily distinguished once you understand that they are two different activities done with our bodies.
 Doing exercises is a necessity that one cannot wish away.
-However there are some who say that they engage in many physical activities in their daily life and they do not require doing exercises.
-However, this is a fallacy as there is a great difference between general physical activity and exercise that are aimed for improving the condition or working of different organs of body.
+However, there are some who say that they engage in many physical activities in their daily life, and they do not require doing exercises.
+Nevertheless, this is a misleading notion as there is a great difference between general physical activity and exercise that are aimed at improving the condition or working of different organs of body.
 This article will deliberate on the topic by pointing out the differences between physical activities and exercises.

 • Physical activities are of low to moderate intensity and can never match the intensity of vigorous exercises that are of great benefit to our health.